QuantEcon/lecture-source-py/source/rst/multiplicative_functionals.rst

-Representing the likelihood ratio process
+Representing the Likelihood Ratio Process
 -------------------------------------------

 The likelihood ratio process :math:`\{\widetilde M_t\}_{t=0}^\infty` can be represented as